Mapping the interaction between science and misinformation in COVID-19 tweets: Methods

 We use a large-scale dataset collected by the COVID-19 Infodemic Platform \cite{covid-19Platform}, and explored in detail by \cite{gallotti2020assessing}, from the online social media Twitter (now X) through the application programming interface (API) that provided access to publicly available messages upon specific requests.
-A set of hashtags and keywords that gained widespread attention—such as coronavirus, ncov, \#Wuhan, covid19, covid-19, sarscov2, and covid—was used by the authors to collect the tweets; this set includes, for instance, the official names of the virus and disease, as well as the name of the city where the first COVID-19 cases were reported.
+A set of hashtags and keywords that gained widespread attention (\texttt{coronavirus}, \texttt{ncov}, \texttt{\#Wuhan}, \texttt{covid19}, \texttt{covid-19}, \texttt{sarscov2}, and \texttt{covid}) was used by the authors to collect the tweets; this set includes, for instance, the official names of the virus and disease, as well as the name of the city where the first COVID-19 cases were reported.
 By mainly using the Streaming API, a random sample of about $1\%$ of the overall (unfiltered) volume of posted messages daily was collected.
 Regarding the geographic information, approximately $0.8\%$ of the posts were originally geotagged by the users, including the coordinates (latitude-longitude) of the location from which the tweet was posted.
-To extend this identification, the authors consider the self-defined location of the users and derive the area of origin of the user through a geocoding service.
-The data may be affected by the possible selection bias of representing well-educated males ($65\%$ of Twitter) between the ages of 18 and 34 ($58\%$ of Twitter users), according to~\cite{statista}.
-For more details about the methodological choices, see Gallotti et al.~\cite{gallotti2020assessing}.
+To extend this identification, the authors considered the self-defined location of the users to derive the location of the user through a geocoding service, which allows them to geolocate some of the remaining posts.
+The data may be affected by a possible selection bias of representing well-educated males ($65\%$ of Twitter) between the ages of 18 and 34 ($58\%$ of Twitter users), according to~\cite{statista}.
+For more details about the methodological choices, see~\cite{gallotti2020assessing}.
 The messages were in 64 languages from all around the world, but because of data filtering, the largest fraction belongs to English-language sources.

 For the purposes of this research, we include only the subset of tweets containing either a hashtag, URL, or DOI (see the Scientific/COVID-19 subsection) in the textual message.
-This results in a total of 407,901,738 messages—including tweets, retweets, replies, and quotes—posted on Twitter spanning from January 22, 2020, to March 13, 2023.
-In this way, our data covers the different stages of the COVID-19 societal debates, including, for instance, the origin of the virus, the pre-lockdown and lockdown periods, and the development and implementation of the vaccines.
+This results in a total of $407,901,738$ messages—including tweets, retweets, replies, and quotes posted on Twitter between January 22, 2020 and March 13, 2023.
+Our data covers the different stages of the COVID-19 societal debates, including the origin of the virus, the pre-lockdown and lockdown periods, and the development and implementation of the vaccines.